-This year
+This

-we make idols of clay mud,
+make idols of clay mud,

-sifting little stones
+little stones

-in the mud, I replace
+the mud, I replace

 those pockets with my baggage,